andybega/plotly-demo/README.md

 2. Publish/sync to GitHub
 3. Change the repo settings to set up Pages (one time only)

-Set to publish from the main brach, using the `docs/` folder:
+Set to publish from the main brach, using the `docs/` folder.

+From the repo page, go to Settings:

 ![](media/repo-settings1.png)

+In Settings, go to Pages:

 ![](media/repo-settings2.png)

+In the Pages page, change to publish from the main branch using the `docs/` folder:

 ![](media/repo-settings3.png)